 It's also a great opportunity for your pup to immerse himself in new sights and smells.
 Just like humans, dogs like to see where they're going and check out interesting sights along the way.
 The typical pet spends most of his day at home, often locked inside the house while his owners are at work.
 A trip in the car is an exciting opportunity to break the monotony.
 But the most common reason animal experts give for the canine thrill of windsurfing out the car window is all the exciting smells outside.
 Your dog's nose is amazingly powerful.
 It's estimated that a dog's sense of smell is between ten thousand and one hundred thousand times better than a person's, and his brain devotes 40 percent more power to analyzing smells than your own.
 With his head hanging out the car window, your pup can savor an incredible range of odors.

-13. Why does my dog sleep on his back?
+13. Why does my dog sleep on her back?

 It might look ridiculous to us, but sleeping on their backs tells you a lot about how safe and comfortable your dog feels.
 Typically, a sound-asleep pooch on his back means he's supremely comfortable around you, and he feels safe.
 In the wild, dogs, like all animals, worry about predators and so protect their bellies by sleeping on them.
 They also sleep belly-down so that they can get up quickly in case something comes by to harass the pack.
 A safe, secure-feeling dog is not worried about being belly-up to the world.